 "Program" means the Contributions Distributed in accordance with this Agreement.

-"Recipient" means anyone who receives the Program under this Agreement or any Secondary License (as applicable), including all Contributors.
+"Recipient" means anyone who receives the Program under this Agreement or any Secondary License (as applicable), including Contributors.

 "Derivative Works" shall mean any work, whether in Source Code or other form, that is based on (or derived from) the Program and for which the editorial revisions, annotations, elaborations, or other modifications represent, as a whole, an original work of authorship.

 "Modified Works" shall mean any work in Source Code or other form that results from an addition to, deletion from, or modification of the contents of the Program, including, for purposes of clarity any new file in Source Code form that contains any contents of the Program.
-For the purposes of this Agreement, subject to the foregoing, Modified Works shall not include works that contain only declarations of interfaces, types, classes, structures, or files of the Program in order to link to, bind by name, or subclass the Program or Modified Works thereof.
+For the purposes of this Agreement, subject to the foregoing, Modified Works shall not include works that contain only declarations, interfaces, types, classes, structures, or files of the Program solely in each case in order to link to, bind by name, or subclass the Program or Modified Works thereof.

-“Distribute” means the act of distribution or making available for download.
+“Distribute” means the act of distribution or making available in such a way that a copy may be transferred.

 “Source Code” means the form of a Program preferred for making modifications, including but not limited to software source code, documentation source, and configuration files.

 “Secondary License” means either the GNU General Public License, Version 2.0, or any later versions of that license.

+“Upstream Contributor”: a Contributor is an ‘Upstream Contributor’ in relation to a Recipient if the Program as received by that Recipient contains any Contribution of that Contributor.

 2. GRANT OF RIGHTS